vtex-apps/io-documentation/docs/en/GettingStarted/build-stores-with-vtex-io/3-SettingYourStoreTheme.md

 $ cd {examplefolder}
 ```

-`{examplefolder}` should be replaced with the folder name where the Store Theme is going to be copied to.
+Notice that `{examplefolder}` should be replaced with the folder name where the Store Theme is going to be copied to.

 ```
 $ vtex init